elunna/nerfhack-changelog/README.md

     * lock picks are "worthless cards"

 **Play mechanics:**
-* Cartomancers receive severe alignment penalties for forging cards.
-* If you forge cards after completing the quest, a horde of kops is kalled
-* Cartomancer alignment penalty for polymorphing cards.
 * Cards (ie: scrolls) only weigh 1 for cartomancers.
 * The camera is played as a holographic card for cartomancers, doesn't break when thrown.
 * When applying a deck of cards, cartomancers will always be able to use them as if they were blessed.
 This enables you to tell your current luck easily by applying the deck.

+**Card abuse penalties**:
+* Cartomancers receive severe alignment penalties for forging or defacing cards.
+  - writing cards: -20 alignment, -5 luck
+  - cloning cards: -20 alignment, -5 luck
+  - poly zap/dip of cards: -10 alignment, -2 luck

 **Spell beings:**
 * Spell beings originally came from SLASH'EM.
 Whenever the flame sphere or freeze sphere